jeffkowalski/withings_api_oauth2/README.md

 ### Options

-When initializing a `FitbitAPI::Client` instance, you're given access to a handful of options:
+When initializing a `WithingsAPIOAuth2::Client` instance, you're given access to a handful of options:

 - `:api_version` - API version to be used when making requests (default: "1")